Pub: Companies

 Organisations such as Wetherspoons, Punch Taverns and O'Neill's were formed in the UK in the wake of the Beer Orders.
 A PubCo is a company involved in the retailing but not the manufacture of beverages, while a Pub chain may be run either by a PubCo or by a brewery.
 In 2016, a number of the largest PubCo's were regulated, and tied tenants in England and Wales got new statutory rights to go free of tie or to have disputes heard by the Pubs Code Adjudicator.

-Pubs within a chain will usually have items in common, such as fittings, promotions, ambience and range of food and drink on offer.
-A pub chain will position itself in the marketplace for a target audience.
+Pubs within a chain usually have items in common—such as fittings, promotions, ambience, and food and drink menu.
+A pub chain positions itself in the marketplace for a target clientele.
 One company may run several pub chains aimed at different segments of the market.
-Pubs for use in a chain are bought and sold in large units, often from regional breweries which are then closed down.
+Pubs for use in a chain are bought and sold in large units, often from regional breweries that then close down.
 Newly acquired pubs are often renamed by the new owners, and many people resent the loss of traditional names, especially if their favourite regional beer disappears at the same time.

 In 2009 about half of Britain's pubs were owned by large pub companies.

 Brewery tap

-A brewery tap is the nearest outlet for a brewery's beers.
-It is usually a room or bar in the brewery itself, although the name may be applied to the nearest pub.
+A brewery tap, also called a brewpub or taproom, is the nearest outlet for a brewery's beers.
+It is usually a room or bar in the brewery itself, although the name may be applied to a nearby pub.